pin ~ HOE ~ tee

 Out beyond the lights of town lies a land of intense wonder and beauty and it is surprisingly easy for you to step into this world.
 It is like you have always lived here, but just stepped out for a minute or two.

-You may see others out here like yourself: hikers out for some quiet time, families spending time together, Trail Clubs keeping the trails cleared for others to enjoy, or the Forest Service restoring and maintaining ecosystems and wildlife habitats.
+You may see others out here like yourself: hikers out for some quiet time, runners gliding along with big smiles, families spending time together, Trail Clubs keeping the trails cleared for others to enjoy, or the Forest Service restoring and maintaining ecosystems and wildlife habitats.

 The Pinhoti is a premier southern Appalachian long distance hiking trail and it is also a southeast region Appalachian Trail connector.
 The total distance of the trail is 334.9 miles.
 There are 171.2 miles in Alabama and 163.7 miles in Georgia, which makes the Pinhoti the longest hiking trail in either state.